qlik-oss/gopherciser/docs/settingup.md

 ## DisconnectElastic action

-Disconnect from an elastic environment.
+Disconnect from a QSEoK environment.
 This action will disconnect open websockets towards sense and events.
-The action is not needed for most scenarios, however if a scenario mixes "elastic" environments with Sense for Windows or uses custom actions towards other type of environments it should be used directly after the last action towards the elastic environment.
+The action is not needed for most scenarios, however if a scenario mixes "elastic" environments with QSEoW or uses custom actions towards other type of environments, it should be used directly after the last action towards the elastic environment.

-Since the action also disconnect any open sense websocket, it does not to be preceeded with a `disconnectapp` action.
+Since the action also disconnects any open sense websocket, it is not to be preceeded with a `disconnectapp` action.

 ### Example